ilmanzo/ilmanzo.github.com/_posts/2016-08-08-wrapping-c-plus-plus-classes-in-python.md

 )
 {% endhighlight %}

-using this, to compile all the code in a single shared library, we run:
+using this, to compile all the code in a single shared library, the user can run:

 {% highlight bash %}
 python3 setup.py build_ext --inplace